 Hawes Silver Band

-Hawes Silver Band, which was formed around 1865, fulfils many engagements in Wensleydale every year, including the Hawes Gala, Semerwater Lakeside Service, village community events in Wensleydale, and for the last nineteen years has combined with the Aysgarth Singers, East Witton Male Voice Choir and the Young Singers Choir, directed by Barbara Roocroft to present the Annual Christmas Charity Concert to support national, regional and local charity organisations.
+Hawes Silver Band, which was formed around 1865, fulfils many engagements in Wensleydale every year, including the Hawes Gala, Semerwater Lakeside Service, village community events in Wensleydale, and for the last twenty years has combined with the Aysgarth Voices directed by Stan Roocroft and the Young Voices Choir, directed by Barbara Roocroft to present the Annual Christmas Charity Concert to support national, regional and local charity organisations.

 The band members travel from places far away as Sedbergh, Pateley Bridge and Leyburn to rehearse on Sunday evenings in the Market House in Hawes.
 It is a typical brass band full of friendly people of all ages.
 The music is varied and the emphasis is always on everyone enjoying music-making.

 Though no longer a competition band, the Hawes Band were Hawes Band were the instigators of the now very famous Hardraw Scar Band Contest.
 They gathered together local business men from the town and organised the first contest in 1880.
 Whole families were involved on the contest day, providing refreshments and transporting visitors from Hawes to the beautiful landscaped grounds of Hardraw Scar, lent by the Earl of Wharnecliffe.
 The bandsmen played marches as they paraded through Hawes and then continued marching on to Hardraw.
 The school log books record that children were absent from school to help with the preparations so it was truly a community effort.

 Simon Chorley and friends to play at the Swaledale Festival